-Digital health empowers people to better track, manage, and improve their own and their family's health, and live better, more productive lives.
-Digital health applications have potential to reduce inefficiencies in healthcare delivery, improve access, reduce costs, increase quality, and make medicine more personalised and precise.
+Digital healthcare empowers people to better track, manage, and improve their own and their family's health, and live better, more productive lives.
+Digital healthcare applications have potential to reduce inefficiencies in healthcare delivery, improve access, reduce costs, increase quality, and make medicine more personalised and precise.

 Within the Nuffield Department of Primary Care Health Sciences, our research in this area aims to investigate and evaluate the effectiveness of applying digital tools in healthcare, with a particular focus on low-resourced national health services, where digital tools can be applied as cost-effective interventions for those with long-term conditions, and for particular groups such as pregnant women.